Best StrawPoll Alternatives (2026)

 Crowdsignal, Best for WordPress Publishers

-Pricing: Free (2,500 responses/month, branded) / Premium $25/month ($15/month annual) / Business $59/month ($45/month annual).
+Pricing: Free (2,500 responses/mo, branded) / Premium $25/mo ($15/mo annual) / Business $59/mo ($45/mo annual).

 Opinion Stage, Best for Interactive Content Monetization

-Pricing: Free (25 responses/month) / Pro from $32/month ($25/month annual) / Business from $99/month ($79/month annual).
+Pricing: Free (25 responses/mo) / Pro from $32/mo ($25/mo annual) / Business from $99/mo ($79/mo annual).

 Why LiquiChart Is Not on That List

 Polls are one data source among many, alongside charts, Google Sheets, and monitored pages.
-What separates a poll tool from content maintenance infrastructure is what happens after someone votes.

 The difference runs three layers deep.

 Content: Claims feed Living Content blocks, text embedded in your blog post that detects when its underlying data changes and adjusts its prose to match.
 In proactive mode, you write conditional variants: "If Option A leads, show this paragraph.
 If it is a close race, show that one."
-In reactive mode, the system flags stale claims and proposes AI-generated corrections you review before publishing.
+In reactive mode, the system flags stale claims and proposes corrections you review before publishing.
 Over time, reactive corrections graduate into proactive variants.

 The content gets smarter the longer it runs.

 CMS integration: LiquiChart injects Living Content blocks directly into WordPress, Ghost, Shopify, Webflow, Contentful, Sanity, and Notion.
 Your CMS stays in place.
-The data claims inside it stay accurate.

 Side-by-Side StrawPoll Alternatives Comparison